 - A "hands-on" attitude and a love of wildlife and nature.

 - Block 6 header

 Training is given at the start of each session.

 - block 5 text

-You will receive an email from the Project Leader with a link to the online sign up for the upcoming session.
+You will receive regular emails from the Project Leaders with a link to the online sign up for the upcoming session.
 Places are allocated on a first come first served basis.

 If you have any queries, you can get in touch with the project leaders using the email: twoodconservation at warwick dot ac dot uk.
 Feel free to email the project leaders Jingjing Chen (Jingjing dot Chen at warwick dot ac dot uk) and Manpreet Kaur (M dot Kaur dot 2 at warwick dot ac dot uk) as well.